yegor256/blog/_drafts/_bigotry.md

 views.
 Political, social, racial, and what have you.
 The question is---what do you do with them?
 And what do you do with those you disagree with?
 Do you stop listening to them?
-Do you call them stupid, despite their obvious achivements in their trades?
+Do you call them stupid, despite their obvious achievements in their trades?
 Do you ostracize them in order to stay only with those who share your views?

 Here comes an example.